 How do I cancel PrivacyGuard?

 To cancel PrivacyGuard, either call the company at 1-800-374-8273, write them at PrivacyGuard, P.O Box 41249, Nashville, Tennessee 37024-1249, email them at email@example.com or log into your account and click on the button that says cancel, probably the easiest option.

-PrivacyGuard offers three plans in total: the Identity Protection plan, the Credit Protection plan, and the Total Protection plan, which combines the two for the most comprehensive coverage.
+PrivacyGuard offers three plans in total: the Identity Protection plan for $9.99 a month, the Credit Protection plan for $19.99 a month, and the Total Protection plan for $24.99 a month, which is a combination of the two other plans for the most comprehensive coverage.